Chart Color Schemes

 The level of residential development activity in Ourimbah is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers in Ourimbah indicates approximately 6 new homes approved annually over the past five financial years, totalling an estimated 31 homes.
-As of FY26, there has been 1 approval recorded.
-The area's population decline suggests that new supply is likely meeting demand, offering buyers good choice.
-New homes are being built at an average expected construction cost value of $479,000, in line with regional trends.
+AreaSearch analysis of ABS building approval numbers shows Ourimbah had around 6 new homes approved annually over the past 5 financial years, totalling an estimated 32 homes.
+As of FY-26, 1 approval has been recorded.
+The area's population decline suggests new supply is meeting demand, offering buyers good choice.
+New homes are being built at an average expected construction cost value of $479,000, indicating developers target the premium market segment with higher-end properties.

 Frequently Asked Questions - Development